verysonglaa/container-security-training/content/en/docs/container-basics/01-Basics/01/_dockerfile.md

 cd container-lab-fronted
 ```

-You should have the necessary knowledge now to update and rebuild the image locally with a sensible tag.
+You should have the necessary knowledge now to update and rebuild the image locally.
 Delete the currently running container and start a new one with updated python.

-{{% details title="I'm lost, show me the solution" %}}
+{{% details title="😳 I'm lost, show me the solution" %}}

 First of all we need to check for the latest python base image.
 You could do this in dockerhub: